kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-best-native-kora-framework.md

 This hierarchy is extremely powerful for autonomous reasoning.

-## Framework Magic Is Most Dangerous When It Defeats This Hierarchy
+## Framework Magic Is Most Dangerous When It Defeats This Hierarchy { #defeats-hierarchy }

 The problem with opaque runtime behavior is that it can insert another layer: